Friday, 17 July 2009

 Also, only 54 per cent of daily TV viewers said they had joined a social or cultural group in the past year, compared with 66 per cent of those who watch less frequently.

-comprehensive study admitted to switching their TV set on several times a week, with 74 per cent watching it every day, reports the Telegraph.
+In total, 91 per cent of the total adults questioned for comprehensive study admitted to switching their TV set on several times a week, with 74 per cent watching it every day, reports the Telegraph.

 Alison Park, co-author of the study, said: "These findings don't prove that a particular leisure activity causes ill-health or promotes civic engagement.
 But it is clear that our leisure choices are linked to our physical and mental wellbeing, as well as to the extent to which we are connected to others through things like voluntary groups.